mesosphere/dcos-docs-site/pages/1.12/storage/persistent-volume/index.md

 ## Inspect and delete suspended stateful tasks

-Perform the following steps to free the reserved resources associated with a task, destroy and clean up persistent volumes.
+To destroy and clean up persistent volumes and free the reserved resources associated with a task, perform the following two steps:

 1. Locate the agent containing the persistent volume and remove the data inside it.
 1. Send an HTTP DELETE request to Marathon that includes the `wipe=true` flag.